Bonanza 2024: Unveiling the Cost-Effective Ad Banner Sizes for Maximum Impact. Download

 • ROLE: Ad networks generate ad tags to match publishers and advertisers.
 Publishers place ad tags on their websites.
 Advertisers serve particular ads according to the tag's requirements.

-• TYPES: The most widespread is the Ins or Universal JS tag.
+• DIFFERENT TYPES OF AD TAGS: The most widespread is the Ins or Universal JS tag.
 There are also sync and async JS tags, iFrame tags, and format-specific tags that are based on standards like VAST.

 • RTB: Ad tags are utilized in programmatic only by publishers and SSPs.
 After an SSP receives an ad request, they use endpoints to connect with a DSP.